isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 </p>
 <p><strong>Support for Marriage &amp; Parenthood</strong>
 </p>
+<p>Marriage and parenthood are ultimately personal decisions, influenced
+by a variety of factors including changing social norms and personal priorities.
+Our approach has been to foster an environment where Singaporeans continue to aspire towards marriage and parenthood, and are supported to start, raise and grow their families.</p>
+<p>Young Singaporeans have consistently expressed a strong desire to get
+married and have children.
+From our 2021 Marriage &amp; Parenthood survey, 8 in 10 young singles aspire to get married and have children, and over 9 in 10 married Singaporeans want at least two children.
+These sentiments have remained relatively stable since our surveys in 2012 and 2016.</p>
 <p>Supporting Singaporeans to fulfil their aspirations to marry and have
 children continues to be our priority.
 Through close partnerships across Government agencies, and with community partners, employers, businesses